Skip to content

 Year-Round Client Gifting Occasions

-The kit isn't only for the holidays.
+The kit is not only for the holidays.
 It also fits cleanly for:

 • Account anniversaries.
 A kit on the one-year, three-year, or five-year mark of an account opening.